 - Git stash clear: Removing all the stash entries from the dirty working directory.

-Still, some of the critical tasks need to be done by the GitHub users frequently.
+Still, some of the critical tasks need to be done by GitHub users frequently.
 Those tasks also have some advance kind of commands which needs to be executed, and which are mainly used by some of the managerial people for understanding projects status comparing other existing project and also sometimes used for sharing some project knowledge with others.
-These advanced GitHub commands are mentioned below:
+These advanced commands are mentioned below:

 - Commands for updating or sharing projects data:

 - Git push origin [branch_name]: Helps for pushing one of the created branches in your local environment to a remote directory or repository.

 - Git push –u origin [branch_name]: It does a similar task like above, pushing entire local repository branch to the remote repository, extra utility of using this command is also remembered for this specific branch for future reference.